Crisis Core: Final Fantasy VII: Critical response

-Crisis Core has received generally favorable reviews according to review aggregator Metacritic.
+Crisis Core has received generally favorable reviews according to review aggregator website Metacritic.
 GameSpot awarded it an "Editor's Choice" label, praising its storyline, combat system, and its presentation.
 VideoGamer.com found its fighting system "addictive".
 Similarly, GamePro gave it a positive review, calling it the "best looking [PlayStation Portable] title" and praising how it incorporated elements from the Compilation while introducing new aspects.

 The game's fight system was generally praised.
 Criticism was directed towards the DMW system, with GamesRadars AJ Glasser recommended players to try the Hard Mode as a result of how overpowered the system is, while PALGN found it as the game's weakest point.
 Meanwhile, Eurogamer criticized how winning battles often depends on luck rather than skills.
-CvG stated that the combat system "never becomes tiresome".
+Computer and Video Games stated that the combat system "never becomes tiresome".
 X-Play criticized the unskippable cutscenes and considered the dialogue "poor" and the gameplay "repetitive".
 On April Fools' Day, in response to criticism for their original review, they "decided to give the game a second look and give it a re-review, this time with a clear unbiased perspective", sarcastically dubbing over the original and giving it an impossibly high 6/5.

 1UP.com called it one of the best prequels of all time, arguing that the narrative "does a better job of putting players in FFVIIs world than even the original game did".
 Computer and Video Games mentioned that despite the game's main story only lasting 12 hours, the side-quests helped expand the game's length.
 Despite initial mixed reactions to Zack, the protagonist was found likable due to his bonds with other characters.
 It also received a place in the "Editor's Choice" gallery of recommended games for the PSP platform.
 The characterization of the villain Sephiroth was also praised for giving him more humanity in the prequel before his eventual fall into madness.
 Eurogamer criticized that "for the twenty-six, twenty-eight, thirty-year-olds who it's aimed at, the game has little to offer beyond polished sentimentality".
 The presentation was also praised, highlighting the CGI, character designs, and backgrounds for making the game stand out from other PSP games.
 Takeharu Ishimoto's remixes of the original Final Fantasy VII background themes were also praised.
 Rick Gomez's work as Zack was also the subject of positive response.